 The youth educational programs within each of our national parks immerse kids in the wonders of the natural world.
-Students find themselves wading into the sawgrass prairies of the wetlands, sifting through sand or zipping off by boat to a far off Florida key to learn about ecosystems and habitats, food chains, adaptation, human impact and restoration, giving them a chance to connect their classroom teachings to the real world.
+Students find themselves wading into the sawgrass prairies of the wetlands, sifting through sand, or zipping off by boat to a far-off Florida key to learn about ecosystems and habitats, food chains, adaptation, human impact, and restoration, giving them a chance to connect their classroom teachings to the real world.

-In 2020, we even expanded the ways in which the parks are able to reach students.
-What was once a solely in-park experience transitioned into a fully virtual program that teachers can stream directly into the classroom – doubling the number of children some parks were able to reach.
+In 2020, we even expanded the ways in which the parks are able to reach students through their environmental education programs.
+What was once a solely in-park experience transitioned into a fully virtual program that teachers could stream directly into the classroom.
+Through this virtual offering, the park’s served more than 45,000 students – doubling the number of children they were able to reach.

 As life mid- and post-pandemic continues to transition, a mix of in-park and virtual teachings are available to maintain this same amazing momentum.